shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 <small>**A word on file names** Life is easier if you do not put spaces or special characters in your file names.</small>

 Start Unity.
 Follow the prompts to make a new 3d project.
+I called mine 'tutorial-project'.

 Go to Assets > import package > custom package, and navigate to where you downloaded the vuforia unity extension.
 Select it; it'll be the file named  `vuforia-unity-android-ios-xx-yy-zz.unitypackage`.